Hardhat-Enterprises/AutoAudit/docs/onboarding/incident_response.md

 ## Documentation and Record Keeping

 - All incident details recorded with linked evidence.
-- Audit logs from Kubernetes, Azure, and CI/CD pipelines archived securely.
+- Audit logs from Kubernetes, Azure, and CI/CD pipelines are archived securely.
 - Compliance reports generated for regulatory audits.

 ## Training and Drills